diary

 Art and theatre combined – the very essence of Picasso’s work.

 Next year’s trips with Artemisia (the ‘adult’ group of Art History Abroad) have now been published.
-I will be taking trips to Strasbourg and Colmar, to see the remarkable Isenheim Altarpiece (5-8 June), and to Siena – picking up on all sorts of ideas from this year’s exhibition at the National Gallery (3-7 and 8-12 November – depending on whether you’re a fast or slow walker!).
+I will be taking groups to Strasbourg and Colmar, to see the remarkable Isenheim Altarpiece (5-8 June), and to Siena – picking up on all sorts of ideas from this year’s exhibition at the National Gallery (3-7 and 8-12 November – depending on whether you’re a fast or slow walker!).
 I will also repeat this year’s highly successful visit to Liverpool (21-25 September).
 If you would like to come, I would be grateful if you could mention my name when you book – thank you!

 Important information: